templado/documentation/README.md

 Let's go a little deeper.

 We can nest our Snippets.
-By doing so you start to see the power behind them.
+By doing so, you start to see the power behind them.
 If we simply add an id to our first Snippet, then we can add a second Snippet the references it.
 So we update our original fragment:

 ```
 ...

-$fragment->appendXML('<h1 id="main-title">This Is A Simple Snippet Example</h1>');
+$codeSample->loadXML('<h1 id="main-title">This Is A Simple Snippet Example</h1>');
 ```

 And add our second Snippet: